Michael Kiske: Avantasia (since 2000)

 In 2008, Kiske took part in the Avantasia album The Scarecrow, singing lead on the track "Shelter From The Rain" and backing on the title track and on "What Kind of Love".

 During 2010, Kiske performed on the Avantasia albums The Wicked Symphony and Angel of Babylon, singing on the tracks "Wastelands", "Runaway Train" and "Stargazers".
 Between November and December, he also took part in "The Metal Opera Comes to Town Tour", sharing the stage with Tobias Sammet, Kai Hansen, Jørn Lande, Bob Catley, Amanda Somerville, Sascha Paeth, and Oliver Hartmann among others.

-On August 6, 2011, Kiske performed with Avantasia at the Wacken Open Air Festival.
+On 6 August 2011, Kiske performed with Avantasia at the Wacken Open Air Festival.

 During 2013, Kiske took part in the Avantasia album The Mystery of Time, singing on the songs "Where Clock Hands Freeze", "Savior in the Clockwork" and "Dweller in a Dream".
 Between April and August, he also participated on "The Mystery World Tour", which included 10 European festival appearances and 3-hour long shows in South America, Japan, Russia and Europe.

-On August 2, 2014, Michael performed with Avantasia at the Wacken Open Air festival once again.
+On 2 August 2014, Michael performed with Avantasia at the Wacken Open Air festival once again.

 In 2016, Kiske participated in the Avantasia album Ghostlights, singing on the songs "Ghostlights", "Unchain The Light" and on the bonus track "Wake Up To The Moon".
 Between March and August of the same year, he was part of the biggest Avantasia tour, entitled "Ghostlights World Tour", which consisted of more than 40 concerts in Europe, North America, South America, Canada, Japan, Russia and Scandinavia.

 During 2019, Michael took part in the Avantasia album Moonglow, singing on the song "Requiem For A Dream".

 In 2022, Kiske participated in the Avantasia album A Paranormal Evening with the Moonflower Society, singing on the songs "The Inmost Light" and "Arabesque".

+During 2025, Michael took part in the Avantasia album Here Be Dragons, singing on the song "The Moorlands At Twilight".